Ranchdressing83/Budgetting-App/README.md

 # Personal Budgeting App

-A beautiful, personal budgeting application built with React Native and Expo.
+Personal budgeting application built with React Native and Expo.
 Track your expenses, manage budgets, and visualize your spending patterns with an intuitive interface featuring a forest green color scheme with sea blue and purple accents.

 ## Features